The Altucher's Investment Network is an introductory investing newsletter from James Altucher.

 Here's a look at what you get:

 - Daily Letters: You get 3 additional daily letters with this membership.
-This includes Altucher Confidential, One Last Thing and 5 Minute Forecast.
+This includes Altucher Confidential, One Last Thing, and a 5-Minute Forecast.

 Want Winning Stock Ideas?